 Capacity: 2000GB | Interface: SATA 6Gb/s | Sequential IO: 550/520MB/s read/write | Random IO: 97K/89K IOPS read/write

-Samsung is a prolific name in the SSD sphere.
-It's often the first with groundbreaking storage technology, and delivers rock solid products.
+Samsung is often the first with groundbreaking storage technology and delivers rock solid products.
 The Samsung 860 QVO is a great representation of these principles.
 It was the first major QLC drive (4-bits per cell), helping to drive down costs.

-The 860 QVO doesn't necessarily deliver lightning fast transfer speeds when compared to other SATA SSDs, but it offers a safe and reliable storage platform.
-While it does share very similar specifications to the tried and true EVO line of Samsung SSDs, the QVO provides additional security precautions in the form of AES 256-bit encryption with Windows Bitlocker support.
+The 860 QVO doesn't deliver lightning fast transfer speeds when compared to other SATA SSDs, but it offers a safe and reliable storage platform.
+While it does share very similar specifications to the tried-and-true Evo line of Samsung SSDs, the QVO provides additional security precautions in the form of AES 256-bit encryption with Windows Bitlocker support.